appsquickly/NanoFrame/README.md

 :warning:  _When a view is the root view, its frame and bounds are the same_.

 Note the word relative above.
 We can now lay out views relative to one another using frame and bounds.
 But just working at a `CGRect` level of abstraction becomes verbose and requires a lot of tedious arithmetic.
-Computers love tedious arithmetic, so let's add some extension function to `UIView` for commmon operations.
+Computers love tedious arithmetic, so let's add some extension functions to `UIView` for commmon operations.
 Now we can lay out views as follows:

 ```swift
 override func layoutSubviews() {